Favicon

 Whether you're running an internal beta or distributing an enterprise app, this section has everything you need for Apple platform distribution.

-App Signing Types - Learn about Apple app signing types: Ad-Hoc, Enterprise (In-House), Development, and TestFlight.
-Understand their differences, use cases, and limitations.
+Apple App signing types explained — Ad-Hoc, Enterprise (In-House), Development, and TestFlight: differences, use cases, and limitations.

-Learn how to exclude the Applivery SDK from your iOS production builds using Xcode configurations and compiler flags.
-Prevent app rejection from app stores.
+Exclude the Applivery SDK from your iOS production Builds using Xcode configurations and compiler flags to prevent App Store rejection.